Our approach in 7 steps

 Beside an enabling policy environment, a wide uptake of ETV needs strengthening the skills, knowledge and infrastructure that will shore up for the sustainability of the scheme.
 Technology providers must better understand what ETV helps them to achieve and how while technology buyers need knowledge about the sheme, its values, quality, credibility and certainty.

 The technology areas extension of ETV can produce a push effect , thanks to the possibility of attracting new technologies for verification, but this push might be small, if there is no properly upgraded infrastructure and capacities made available to verify technologies in these new areas and in different countries.

 LIFEproETV will offer a guidance package for technology providers accompanied by an easy technology self-assessment tool allowing them to check if their technology is a good candidate for verification and assess whether ETV brings value for them.
-It will help them get better prepared for verifications and plan for ETV in advance as an essential step in their innovation development and marketing strategy that shortens the way, reduces the time, costs and workload necessary to deploy a new technology.
-As a knowledge builder activity, we will develop a portfolio of materials and webinars dedicated to business support organisations as key entities where businesses seek help when challenging the market entrance of their innovations.
+It will help them get better prepared for verifications and plan for ETV in advance as an essential step in their innovation development and marketing strategy that shortens the way, reduces the time, costs and workload necessary to deploy an early market stage green technology with innovative features.
+As a knowledge builder activity, we will develop a portfolio of materials and webinars dedicated to business support organisations as key entities where businesses seek help when challenging the market entrance of their green innovations.
 To strengthen the ETV infrastructure base, LIFEproETV will offer coaching for entities and accreditation bodies interested to become new verification bodies and set up appropriate accreditation schemes.

 LIFEproETV will establish a European Network of ETV Knowledge Centers based on business support organisations and equip them with relevant knowledge and materials to ensure that ETV information is there where SMEs most seek support in addressing their innovation and market entrance challenges.